iron-claw-972/Team-2-Reservoir-Rush/README.md

 So, **YOU DO NOT NEED TO MAKE CHANGES UNLESS THERE IS A `//TODO:` COMMENT THERE**

-To submit an activity, make the changes on your computer in [Activities_Code/src/main/java/frc/robot](https://github.com/iron-claw-972/Activities_Templates/tree/main/Activities_Code/src/main/java/frc/robot) then pull request it to your branch.
+To submit an activity, make the changes on your computer in [Activity_1/src/main/java/frc/robot](https://github.com/iron-claw-972/Activities_Templates/tree/main/Activity_1/src/main/java/frc/robot) (or whichever Activity) then pull request it to your branch.
 Whenever a new activity is made, we will push it to the main branch, and everyone needs to pull it to their branch to work on.